-Make your own chili seasoning mix in bulk to have on hand any time you want to whip up a quick pot of chili!
+Make your own Homemade Chili Seasoning Mix in bulk to have on hand any time you want to whip up a quick pot of chili!
 Not only does it taste great, but since you control the ingredients, there are none of the icky preservatives that can be found in store-bought mix.

 Are y'all ready for spring yet?
 Because I, for one, have had just about enough of this cold weather.
 I'm also ready to move on from all of the germs and viruses that have plagued my household all winter long.
 From croup to strep to colds to flu to stomach viruses to chicken pox, it's been a rough few months around here.

 Alas, Phil saw his shadow and Mr. Meteorologist is predicting more winter weather to come, so on the upside, that means that at least I can keep cranking out my favorite, comforting, warm-you-up type meals for a little while longer.

 One of our favorites -- year-round, actually -- is chili.
 Regardless of the season or the weather, it seems that we eat chili every month of the year.
 Right now we prefer to enjoy it straight-up in a bowl, with assorted toppings and a side of hot, buttered cornbread.
 But even as the temperatures begin to thaw, we'll enjoy chili dogs and Frito pies right on through the summer.

 Why Homemade Chili Seasoning?

 So with all of that chili making and chili eating going on, it only makes sense that I would save myself a little bit of time by whipping up a homemade chili seasoning mix.

 Now I know that everyone has seen and possibly purchased the chili mix packets in the grocery store.
 And most of those are all well and good until you examine the ingredients.